D50000/JavaScript-ES6/readme.md

-# JavaScript ES6 overview
+# JavaScript ES6 Overview

 There are overall ES6 concept.
 Check it below for details!!

-## 1 New Variables — Creation, Updating and Scoping
+## 1. New Variables — Creation, Updating and Scoping

 ```Javascript
 var x = 1;